 –REFERENCE: In Flash Vol. 2 #210.
 With Batman away on unspecified business, Robin defeats The Clock (William Tockman).
 The Clock will later change his name to Clock King.

 –FLASHBACK: From Batman Incorporated #4.
 Enter Katherine Kane, the thrill-seeking secret agent femme-fatale.
 Kathy also happens to be the recent widow of Nathan Kane (Bruce’s uncle).
 Shortly after Nathan Kane’s death, Kathy is recruited into the UN secret intelligence organization known as Spyral by one of their top agents, Santiago Vargas (who will later become the superhero known as El Gaucho).
 After witnessing Batman and Robin battle the criminal Lew Moxon on live TV, Kathy decides she not only has a huge crush on Batman, but wants a piece of the daredevil action.
 Kathy also happens to be under orders to infiltrate the Dark Knight’s organization in order to discover his secret identity.
+(Note that Batman and Robin easily bust Lew Moxon, with the Dark Knight barely registering who Moxon.
+A year before his parents died, Bruce met the Moxons, although he doesn’t remember it at this time.
+Also note that Moxon won’t serve any time and will resurface as a legit-looking businessman a decade down the road.)

 –REFERENCE: In The Judas Coin.
 Bruce begins the practice of collecting a copy of the Gotham Gazette from a newsie named Gene, who works in a stand outside of Wayne Tower.